AdyGCode/ICT50120-SaaS-Library/ReadMe-API-1-index-show.md

 # Exercises

+Complete each of these exercises:

 ## TODO: Create skeleton for Books API

 - Create the resourceful controller skeleton for the Books API
 - Create the resourceful route for the Books API

 > Remember that the Books API will be `API/BooksAPIController`

 ## TODO: Create Books Index API method

 - Edit the API/BooksAPIController and have the index method return **all the books**
 - Do a "brute force" Test using (`http://localhost/api/books`)[http://localhost/api/books]
+- Create a Postman request to test using same URI

 ## TODO: Create Show One Book API endpoint

 - Edit the BooksAPIController and the show method for the Books API
 - Make the methods return a single book given the `id` for the book
 - Brute force test using (`http://localhost/api/books/45`)[http://localhost/api/books/45]
+- Create a Postman request to test for an existing book
+- Create a Postman request to test for a non-existent book

 ## TODO: Add suitable error results

 - Update your Book Index and Show methods to ensure they have suitable error results
 - Update the Author index to also respond with a suitable error (when